sanguinecromancer/rick-and-morty/README.md

 Dark mode / light mode: Can be switched from moon or sun icon in the navigation bar.

+Test: I have added an authorization test under test/auth.test.mjs.
+It can be run by "npm run test"

 React: I tried to use new features of react router, such as FormData API.